BadCoder1337/nvim-latex/README.md

 Plug 'BadCoder1337/nvim-latex'
 ```

-Fire up `nvim`.
+Open `nvim`.

-The transpiled `lua` is in the repo so that the plugin can be run right after cloning, without having to "build" first.
+The built plugin is in the repo so that it can be run right after cloning.

 ## Usage